 Although there are a few variants to the scissor joint, the range of scarf joints is much wider, and therefore the possibilities of use and strength of the joints are more extensive.

-There are two main categories of scarf – a plain scarf and an interlocking scarf.
-A plain scarf joins two flat planes at an angle.
-An interlocking scarf is additionally enriched with other elements such as hooks or keys, which make the joint stronger.
+- An interlocking scarf is additionally enriched with other elements such as hooks or keys, which make the joint stronger.

 Both types of joints are usually dependent on additional mechanical fastening or adhesives to ensure joint strength.